 About the Conservation-Restoration Department:

-The conservation-restoration study programme was introduced in 1997, i.e. the year the Arts Academy in Split was founded.
-It is a joint study programme of the Arts Academy in Split and the Faculty of Science in Split.
+The work of the Conservation-restoration study programme commenced in 1997, i.e., the founding year of the Academy of Fine Arts in Split.
+It is a joint study of the Academy of Fine Arts in Split and the University of Natural Sciences in Split.

 The programme of study initially lasted for four years.
-During the academic year 2004/2005, however, it was adapted to the Bologna Process and modelled as an integrated five-year undergraduate and graduate programme of study upon the completion of which one is awarded the academic title of ”Master of Conservation-restoration”.
+During the academic year of 2004/2005, the study was adapted to the Bologna Process in higher education.
+It was conceived as an integrated five-year undergraduate and graduate programme of study upon the completion of which one is awarded the academic title of ”Master of Conservation-restoration”.

 The programme of study offers four specialisations:

 - Conservation-restoration of easel paintings and polychrome wood,

 - Conservation-restoration of wall paintings and mosaics,

 Alongside ample theoretical knowledge, the programme of study also offers direct contact with cultural heritage.
 There are four active workshops at the Department, each specialised for treatments on specific types of materials/objects.
 Conservation-restoration treatments are performed in workshops at the Department or in some of the teaching bases of the Academy and in situ.
 The practical experience gained by the students during their study enables them to enter the community of active conservators-restorers soon after obtaining their degree.

 Students work on conservation-restoration projects led by their teachers – employees of the Department.
 The teachers have professional titles required for performing procedures on paintings on various stretchers, polychrome wooden sculptures, stone, metal, wall paintings, mosaics, hard stone inlays, and objects of archaeological heritage.
 The abundance of both mobile and immobile cultural heritage of national and global significance is perhaps the main advantage of choosing this programme of study at the University of Split.